Dean Hood: Coaching career

 Hood was the defensive coordinator at Wake Forest University from 2001 to 2007, winning the ACC Championship in 2006 by beating Georgia Tech in the ACC Championship Game.
 In that 2006 season, Hood's defense was ranked second in the conference in scoring defense (14.7/game) and led the league in interceptions with 22.
 Wake Forest went on to accept their first, and only, BCS Bowl bid to play Louisville in the Orange Bowl.

-He also had five-year stint at Eastern Kentucky from 1994 to 1998 season as an assistant coach under Roy Kidd.
+He also had a five-year stint at Eastern Kentucky from 1994 to 1998 season as an assistant coach under Roy Kidd.

-Head coach Eastern Kentucky
+Eastern Kentucky

 Coach Hood took over as head coach for the Eastern Kentucky Colonels in 2008, winning the Ohio Valley Conference and making an appearance in the FCS playoffs in his first season.
 For his efforts in his inaugural season, Coach Hood was named Ohio Valley Conference Coach of the Year in 2008.
 Three seasons later in 2011, Hood's Colonels again won the Ohio Valley Conference and made Hood's second appearance in the FCS playoffs.

 Since taking over the helm in 2008, Eastern Kentucky has won more conference games than any other team in the Ohio Valley Conference.

 Hood was relieved of his coaching duties at Eastern on November 23, 2015.